WalletHub, Financial Company

-You need an SR-22 in South Carolina for 3 years.
-That means drivers must maintain at least the minimum car insurance coverage required by South Carolina law for 3 years.
-If there is any lapse in coverage, the clock resets.
+You need an SR-22 in South Carolina for three years.
+Drivers with an SR-22 in South Carolina must maintain at least the minimum car insurance coverage required by South Carolina law for three years, and if there is any lapse in coverage, the clock resets.
 South Carolina mandates at least $25,000 in bodily injury liability insurance per person ($50,000 per accident), and at least $25,000 in property damage liability coverage.
 South Carolina also requires uninsured motorist protection.

 When you get SR-22 insurance coverage in South Carolina, your insurance company files your SR-22 certification with the state on your behalf.
 Failing to file an SR-22 can result in your vehicle registration or license being suspended, in addition to costly reinstatement fees.
 Your insurer also notifies the state if you cancel your policy or allow it to lapse prematurely.
 You’re even required to maintain an SR-22 if you move from South Carolina, using an out-of-state filing.

 If you’re unable to afford your payments, contact your insurance provider before you miss a due date.
 You can request a different payment plan or get information about subsidized plans that may be more affordable.

 Did we answer your question?